MaverickMeerkat/MaverickMeerkat.github.io/_posts/2019-10-23-names-and-meanings.md

 ---
 layout: post
 title: Names and Meanings
-subtitle: Each post also has a subtitle
+subtitle: The development of words through time and cultures
-tags: [test]
+tags: [Etymology, Spanish, Hebrew, Liver, a Think]
 comments: true
 ---